The Complete Guide to EU VAT for Stripe Businesses

 Step 1: Determine if you’re liable

-• You sell digital services (SaaS, e-books, courses, APIs, streaming) to EU-based consumers
+You have EU VAT obligations if you sell digital services (SaaS, e-books, courses, APIs, streaming) to EU-based consumers and your EU cross-border B2C sales exceed €10,000/year in total across all EU countries.

-This applies regardless of where your business is incorporated.
+Important: This applies regardless of where your business is incorporated.
 A US-based SaaS with EU customers is liable for EU VAT.

 Step 2: Register for OSS

-• EU-based businesses: Register with your home country’s tax authority
+Register with your home country’s tax authority

 Step 3: Configure Stripe to capture VAT data